The items listed below are general appropriate choices that follow the Three Step Diet

 Commercial gluten-free breads and mixes made from ingredients such as white or brown rice flours and starches such as arrowroot, potato, tapioca.

 Begin with gluten-free cereal grains already present in one’s diet.
 Hot cereals made from corn meal; cream of rice; hominy; rice; mixtures of gluten-free cereals from pure sources without malt.
-As fiber in diet increases also increase liquid consumption.

 All aged hard cheeses such as cheddar, Swiss, Edam, and Parmesan.
 Check ingredient list on cottage cheese, cream cheese, and all pasteurized, processed cheese; avoid cheeses with vegetable gum, food starch and preservatives not defined by a gluten-free source.

 Rice wafers, potato based, cornstarch based, pure cornmeal chips and tortillas; popcorn; vegetable and gluten-free nut based chips.